msobanjo/courseware/topics/ansible/modules/inventory/README.md

 two.example.com
 216.58.205.46
 ```
-When we are configuring ansible playbooks to run tasks we get the option to say which hosts to run the tasks on.
+When we are configuring Ansible playbooks to run tasks we get the option to say which hosts to run the tasks on.
 Either a single host or group of hosts can be specified.
 When a group is specified, the tasks will be executed on all of the hosts in that particular group.
 This feature makes Ansible great for configuring many hosts simultaneously.

-You may want to specify the inventory file for most of the tasks that you are running, to edit `/etc/ansible/hosts` you will likely need root access on the machine.
+You may want to specify the inventory file for most of the tasks that you are running.
+To edit `/etc/ansible/hosts`, you will likely need root access on the machine.

 ### Inventory Files for Different Environments
 Another reason for using the inventory file in a custom location is for running tasks on different environments.
-You may have several environments for different development and testing purposes.
+You may have several environments, each for different purposes (development, testing, release, etc.).

 These files can then be accessed by passing them as an argument to the inventory option `-i`:
 ```bash